fossabot/warcode-core/README.md

 * _Small_ ~6 KB gzipped

 Send it the curreng game state and a player's move, and it returns the updated game state.
-Game rules are modeled as a state diagram.
+Game rules are modeled as a state diagram ([docs](http://matthewspivey.com/warcode-core/)).
 Its design borrows from both the [event sourcing](https://martinfowler.com/eaaDev/EventSourcing.html)  and [State-Action-Model](http://sam.js.org/) patterns.